clif-os/bdCard/README.md

   - add in min/max as marks
   - spread out mark values and cetner the slider (will also make room for tooltips)
   - optimize steps (will probably mean updating the props MD with field/unit-specific step values)

-TODO FROM FEEDBACK:
+  - add push value to the slider to not allow weird interactivity TODO FROM FEEDBACK:
 - See if base map can clearly label city/town boundary lines
 - have them create some map selections